 - 3. Under Facility LAN, type in the new IP address (and subnet mask nd gateway if needed).
 Make sure you enter the correct number exactly.
 A typing error can make the frame inaccessible over the network, since you need to know its IP address for use with the Web browser.
 If you make a mistake, you can use the Serial Port and Terminal method to view the existing IP address and change it to the correct value. - 4.
-The Still Store IP address can also be changed from this menu, if necessary.
-The Panel LAN address (unused at the current time) should be left at its default address. - 5.
-Click on the Save New Settings button.

-6. Reset the Video Processor frame by pressing the Reset button (see Figure 125).
+The Still Store IP address can also be changed from this menu, if necessary. - 5.
+Click on the Save New Settings button. - 6.
+Reset the Video Processor frame by pressing the Reset button on the Control Processor module (Figure 110).

-Figure 125.
+Figure 110.
 Control Module Reset Button and COM Boot Dial Switch